EmuDeck/emudeck.github.io/docs/emulators/steamos/duckstation.md

 DuckStation is a fairly straight-forward emulator to set up.
 Place your ROMs in `Emulation/roms/psx`.
 Place your BIOS directly in `Emulation/bios`.
 Read the [Configuration](#duckstation-configuration) section to learn more about DuckStation and its folder locations.

-To launch your ROMs in game mode, use Steam ROM Manager and use one of the following parsers to play your PSX ROMs:
+To launch your ROMs in game mode, use Steam ROM Manager and use one of the following parsers to play your PlayStation 1 ROMs:

 * `EmulationStation-DE`
 * `Sony PlayStation - DuckStation`